Complex oscillations in the delayed Fitzhugh-Nagumo equation: Hopf bifurcations in the fast dynamics

-In order to show that indeed, the system undergoes a generic subcritical Hopf bifurcation at this point, one needs to reduce the system to normal form at this point and compute the first Lyapunov exponent.
-This is a classical task and relatively mechanical methods apply, that we make explicit for the more complex case of the full system in appendix~\ref{append:NormalForms}.
-Applying the same method (aided by the formal computation software Maple\textregistered and Mathematica\textregistered) leads a very complex but exact formula for the first Lyapunov coefficient.
+In order to show that indeed, the system undergoes a generic subcritical Hopf bifurcation at this point, one needs to reduce the system to normal form at this point and compute the first Lyapunov coefficient.
+Similarly to what we did in order to characterize the criticality of the Hopf bifurcation of the full system in section~\ref{sec:FhNFull} and appendix~\ref{append:NormalForms}, we compute a complex but exact formula for the first Lyapunov coefficient of the fast system aided by a formal computation software (Maple\textregistered \, and Mathematica\textregistered).
 Numerical evaluation of this coefficient shows that it is always strictly positive (see Figure~\ref{fig:Lyap}), ensuring that the system undergoes a subcritical Hopf bifurcation. \end{proof}